Back To Blog

 There are other dual enrollment options, like Seniors to Sophomores (S2S) offered by the Columbus City School District, which allows students to earn high and college credits at the same time with additional support from advisors.
 Please check with your school district to see if it offers any additional dual enrollment programs.

 Another way to cut college costs and to become more “college ready” is to take part in an International Baccalaureate (IB) diploma program in high school.
 IB is recognized as an honors degree program through the Ohio Department of Education.
 The goal of the IB degree is to educate students on a global perspective and it requires students to take high school courses that will expand the scope of their education.

 Those IB level courses can also be linked to tests through IB.org.
 If a student earns a high enough score, on a specific IB exam, they can be eligible to receive college credit at a participating college or university.
 Each higher education institution awards credit differently, so you’ll want to check with each institution at which you apply.
 More information can be found at the Ohio Department of Education and International Baccalaureate.

 Career-Technical Credit Transfer (CT)2

-In 2008, ODHE and ODE launched an initiative to align career-technical education offered at Ohio Technical Centers or OTCs (adult) and high schools to specific college courses at public community colleges and universities in the state of Ohio.
+In 2008, ODHE and ODE launched an initiative to align career-technical education offered at career-technical education institutions and high schools to specific college courses at public community colleges and universities in the state of Ohio.
 The goal was to standardize the award of credit at each institution and to facilitate the ability to transfer to any institution within the state that offers that specific program.